Formal Feature Interpretation of Hybrid Systems: Case Studies and Experimental Results

+We compare the results of analyzing the following models and features: \begin{enumerate} \item \textbf{Battery Charger~\cite{Costa16}:} Time for the battery to charge to its rated voltage; Time for the battery to restore charge while in its maintenance mode. \item \textbf{Buck Regulator~\cite{buck}:} Time for the output of the Buck regulator to settle; Peak voltage overshoot of the voltage response curve for the regulator. \item \textbf{Nuclear Reactor Temperature Control~\cite{alur96-2}:} Unsafe Operating Temperature of the reactor. \item \textbf{Adaptive Cruise Control~\cite{hybridBenchmarks}:} Time to capture cruise speed from a specific velocity; Time to capture cruise speed while in any velocity within a range of velocities. \end{enumerate}

-The hybrid model of a dual rod temperature control in an atomic reactor is shown in Figure~\ref{fig:ha:nuclear}.
-The strategy is designed to insert a cooling rod into the reactor with the aim of maintaining the temperature of the reactor below a temperature threshold for meltdown and above a temperature for sustaining the nuclear reaction.
+Here, we pay special attention to the condition of meltdown for an atomic reactor cooling strategy.
+The temperature control strategy for a nuclear reactor~\cite{alur96-2} is designed to insert a cooling rod into the reactor with the aim of maintaining the temperature of the reactor below the threshold for meltdown and above the threshold for sustaining the nuclear reaction.
 Mechanical constraints prevent both rods from being inserted simultaneously, and requires each rod to be given a resting period of 20 time units before re-insertion.
-The features used for the analysis are as follows:
+An adaptation of the HA of~\cite{alur96-2} is shown in Figure~\ref{fig:nuclear}.
+The feature for analyzing the condition of meltdown is expressed as follows:

 \begin{example} \emph{\textit{Unsafe Operating Temperature:} Reactor temperatures that if reached can lead to reactor meltdown.} \end{example} {

 }